Information

 We will probably cover at least the following topics:

-- Introduction to programming in Python
+- Introduction to machine learning and programming in Python

-- Supervised learning: Linear & logistic regression
+- Supervised learning: Linear & Logistic regression, Neural networks

 - Reinforcement Learning: Q-Learning